 - Calcium: A minimum of 1,000mg is required daily.
 You can find calcium in foods such as; sesame seeds, almonds, hazelnuts, tofu, and kale.
 You should eat four serving of any one of these every day.
-For babies with milk intolerances, the mothers can take a calcium supplement like calcium lactate, which contains no milk proteins.
+Mothers of babies with milk intolerances can take a calcium supplement like calcium lactate, which contains no milk proteins.

-- DHA & AA: These are two are essential fats that are needed for your baby’s brain development.
+- DHA & AA: These are essential fats needed for your baby’s brain development.
 Foods that contain these fats are nuts, green vegetables, and fatty fish such as herring, sardines, and anchovies.

 - Choline: Also needed for your baby’s brain development.
 Foods rich in Choline: Eggs and beef.

-- Don’t forget to add a multivitamin to your breastfeeding diet and make sure that it contains iron.
+- Don’t forget to add a multivitamin to your breastfeeding diet and ensure it contains iron.
 Eat foods containing iron every day.
-For non-meat sources like breakfast cereal or green vegetables, include some vitamin C, such as a glass of orange juice, in the same meal, to increase iron absorption.
+For non-meat sources like breakfast cereal or green vegetables, include vitamin C, such as a glass of orange juice, in the same meal to increase iron absorption.

 Things that can irritate your baby via your breast milk

-If you are convinced that something in your diet is causing your baby discomfort, you should get your baby tested for allergies before altering your diet.
+If you are convinced that something in your diet is causing discomfort, you should get your baby tested for allergies before altering your diet.

 New Research on Infant Food Allergies

-Recent research suggests that the introduction of "culprit allergy foods" into your baby's diet in small amounts from the age of 4 months can prevent allergic reactions later on.
+Recent research suggests that introducing "culprit allergy foods" into your baby's diet in small amounts from the age of 4 months can prevent allergic reactions later.
 A mother is now encouraged to eat these foods during pregnancy and breastfeeding unless she herself is allergic to a specific food.
-Some culprit foods include dairy products, nuts, fish, eggs, wheat, soy and citrus fruits.
+Some culprit foods include dairy products, nuts, fish, eggs, wheat, soy, and citrus fruits.
 Reference for this new information: Allergies - Where are we now? & Early consumption of peanuts in infancy is associated with a low prevalence of peanut allergy.

 Breastfeeding Diet Tips

 - Try to consume at least three fat servings daily.
-Eat healthy fats in the form of nuts and seeds and/or coconut oil or olive oil.
+Eat healthy fats from nuts and seeds and coconut oil or olive oil.

-- Try to drink as much clean water daily, as possible.
-A few hydration tips discussed here.
+- Try to drink as much clean water daily as possible.
+A few hydration tips are discussed here.

 - Stay away from tobacco.
 Nicotine passes directly through the breast milk to a baby.
 If you cannot do this, then at least make sure that your last cigarette is an hour apart from your next feeding session.

-- Stay away from excessive alcohol intake, as it may retard your baby’s growth.
+- Avoid excessive alcohol intake, as it may retard your baby’s growth.

-- Stay away from any drugs that are not prescribed by your doctor, such as laxatives.
+- Stay away from drugs not prescribed by your doctor, such as laxatives.